NLeSC/nlesc-serverless-boilerplate/README.md

 The web application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The web application uses [AWS AppSync](https://aws.amazon.com/appsync/) and [Amplify](https://aws-amplify.github.io/docs/) to setup and run infrastructure.

+It uses [AWS Batch](https://aws.amazon.com/batch/) to submit a Docker image as a job.

 ## Frontend

 ### `yarn start`